bridgetownrb/bridgetown/bridgetown-website/src/_docs/configuration/environments.md

 export BRIDGETOWN_ENV="production"
 ```

+## Conditional Content

-For example, suppose you set this conditional statement in your code:
+Suppose you set this conditional statement in your code:

 {% raw %}
 ```liquid